saketkc/pysradb/README.rst

 **********

 A Google Colaboratory version of most used commands are available in this `Colab Notebook <https://colab.research.google.com/drive/1C60V-jkcNZiaCra_V5iEyFs318jgVoUR>`_ .
 Note that this does not require you to download the heavy SQLite file and uses the `SRAWeb` mode (explained below).
+A list of notebooks demonstrating the command line and API use cases are available in the `notebooks directory <https://github.com/saketkc/pysradb/tree/master/notebooks>`_.

 ************
 Installation